 In this article, you will learn how to record working hours using the Personio App.
-See this article for further information on other functionalities of the app.
+See The Personio App: Basic Functions for further information on other functionalities of the app.

 Recording Working Hours Using the Start/Stop Button

 The latest version of the Personio app (from 13.02.2020) allows time tracking straight from your app dashboard.
 The hours are then recorded in your Personio account.
 Click the button Record now to start the tracking.

 The function runs in the background until you open the app again and click the Stop button.
 A window then opens displaying the times already entered for that day and providing the option to add break times, projects, and a comment.